 Master polyrhythms

-from 3:2 to 7:4 and beyond.
+from 3:2 to 16 against 16.

 DrumShed's polyrhythm drill stacks two independent rhythms and lets you hear how they interlock.
 Start simple, build to complex.
 Internalize the relationship.